-The Center for the Study of Ethics in Society at Western Michigan University is sponsoring reading groups during the fall 2017 semester.
+The Center for the Study of Ethics in Society at Western Michigan University is sponsoring reading groups during the spring 2018 semester.
 Join us for spirited discussions about ethics.
+Download poster.

 Ethics Between the Lines

 Books are provided free of charge for the first 10 people who sign up for each group.

 - Jil Larson, associate professor of English, will be leading discussions of Lit-Up: One Reporter, Three Schools, Twenty-Four Books That Can Change Lives(2016) by David Denby prior to his presentation on campus on February 8.
 Denby’s book engages many questions related to the ethics of reading.
 Why is reading valuable?
 How do young people learn to love serious reading in our age of technology?
 What can we learn about education and the ethics of reading by observing today’s high school English classrooms?
 Denby’s book unfolds as a lively narrative of discovery and, in his words, “a small demonstration . . . of why literature should be central to the moral, spiritual, and pleasurable life of young people.”
 The group will meet on the following Tuesdays at 4 p.m. in 2072 Moore Hall: Jan.
 16,Jan.
 23 and Jan.
 30.